 As with all the ENVE wheels, they aren’t cheap and you don’t find them discounted often but I certainly think they are worth what you pay for and recommend them enthusiastically.
 The construction of these wheels is first rate and ENVE stands behind them with a 5-year warranty, unmatched by other major brands.

-Here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of February 23, 2017: All of these are carrying the 2nd generation wheelset with the textured brake track: Competitive Cyclist, Westbrook Cycles, Merlin
+Here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of March 24, 2017: All of these are carrying the 2nd generation wheelset with the textured brake track: Competitive Cyclist, Westbrook Cycles.